 Taste: Pleasing salinity.
 Caramel.
 Honey.
 Apple.
 Mango and pineapple.
 Shortbread.
 Oak.
 Leather.
 Black pepper.
 Bacon.
 Undercurrent of bonfire smoke.

-Value for Money: Yes well… there’s not much that can be said here really.
+Thoughts: Yes well… there’s not much that can be said regarding value for money.
 There’s an argument that whisky is worth exactly what people are willing to pay for it and that is certainly a valid point of view but there’s no doubting the price here is rather steep for a 16 year old malt.
 Still, no-one forced me to buy it and it has brought me considerable satisfaction since it arrived ten days ago.

 Learn more about Bruichladdich here.